Slothkrew/slothkrew.com/xmpp.md

 properly restricted.

-Prosody is installed directly from the developer's package repository to be able to use stronger encryption and IPv6 which is both unfortunately not available with the version that's in Debian's default repositories.
+Prosody is installed directly from the developer's package repository to be able to use stronger encryption ciphers which aren't available in the standard packages.

 We enforce encryption for both c2s- and s2s-connections.
 Yes, we are aware that there is the potential of servers not being able to communicate with ours but